 The property coverage of a business owner’s policy protects your office, furnishings, and equipment in the event of damage, theft, or loss.
 A BOP can help pay for business property loss or damage caused by:

-While a business owner’s policy covers many common real estate risks, it does not provide complete protection.
-Whether you're a title abstractor or a real estate broker, accidents happen.
-Other policies to consider include:
+While a BOP covers many common real estate risks, it does not provide complete protection.
+Other insurance policies to consider include:

 Commercial auto insurance: This policy covers vehicles owned by your business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your business decisions.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal costs of lawsuits related to your business decisions.

 Workers’ compensation insurance: Workers' comp is required in almost every state for real estate businesses that have employees.
 It can cover medical expenses for work injuries.